2023 Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Middle Atlantic Region

 While working on their Associate Degree, mental health services majors at AACC accumulate an average of around $16,619 in student debt.

 A rank of #5 on this year’s list means Lackawanna College is a great place for mental & social health services students working on their associate degree.
-Located in the small city of Scranton, Lackawanna College is a private not-for-profit school with a small student population.
+Located in the city of Scranton, Lackawanna College is a private not-for-profit school with a small student population.

 Of the 36 students majoring in mental health services at Lackawanna College, 11% are male and 89% are female.